Terms of Reference

 - identifies issues warranting the Royal College’s attention;

 - informs and provides advice to various Royal College committees;

-- reports to Council on matters of concern to the Royal College and its committees on health and public policy, and research matters pertinent to specialty medicine and care.
+- reports to Council on matters of concern to the Royal College and its committees on advocacy, public policy, and research matters pertinent to specialty medicine and care; and

-- inform and advise Council of current and potential advocacy activities relevant to the Royal College while taking into consideration the directions of the Royal College Advocacy Guide.
+- informs and advises Council of current and potential advocacy activities relevant to the Royal College while taking into consideration the directions of the Royal College Advocacy Guide.

 Key Competencies and Characteristics

 Generally, committee members should possess the following key competencies and characteristics:

 - sound knowledge of the complexity of the health care system and determinants of health, and ability to link this knowledge with the core functions of the Royal College;

 - ability and willingness to accurately identify, synthesize and analyze relevant information and perspectives from academia, the public sector and the health care community;

 - ability to formulate, review and comment on policies and statements that will help the Royal College realize its vision and fulfill applicable strategic directions set out by Council;